MSc Mechanical Engineering and Industrial Management

 Full academic year

 The aim of this module is to provide students with project planning, management, and research skills.
-Students will work individually on a research project, typically proposed by a member of academic staff.
-Supervision is provided by an academic expert, who will guide the student through the different steps of a research project, with a report and viva upon completion.
+Students will work individually on a industrially focused or research project.
+The student will be supervised by an academic member of staff who will guide the student through the different steps of a research project.
+Projects are usually selected from suggestions made by academics.
+The project is assessed on the basis of a final report and viva.

 Students are required to take a set number of credits from each of the following module groups, as follows: